Azure/reddog-aks-workshop/docs/kubernetes-basics/pods.md

 nginx   0/1     Pending   0          21s
 ```

 As you can see, the pod is pending.
-Node run a describe on the pod to see the pod events which will explain why it hasnt started.
+Now run a describe on the pod to see the pod events which will explain why it hasnt started.

 ```bash
 # Describe the pod